Key takeaways

 Finally, the entire process is anchored by comprehensive analytics, monitoring, and audit logs.
 By capturing every interaction as structured data, insurers maintain a transparent, auditable trail for regulators while gaining the deep insights necessary for continuous process optimization and fraud detection.

-Best use cases for automated insurance claims
+What are the best use cases for automated insurance claims?

 For insurers looking to implement these technologies, the most effective starting point is with high-volume, low-complexity claims where the return on investment is immediate and measurable.
 By focusing on "straight-through processing" (STP) for routine incidents, organizations can significantly reduce their cost-to-serve while freeing up human adjusters for complex, high-emotion cases.